-12 The Section C, Participants (Members, Associate Members and Observers), item 4 (a) was modified (highlighted in Bold Italic) as proposed and adopted at the fourteenth meeting of ICG.
+&lt;sup>12 The Section C, Participants (Members, Associate Members and Observers), item 4 (a) was modified (highlighted in Bold Italic) as proposed and adopted at the sixteenth meeting of the ICG.

 Have agreed to establish on the basis of these non-binding terms of reference, the ICG for the purpose of promoting the use and application of GNSS on a global basis.